Why are there Attorneys in the Workers’ Compensation System?

 Why Do Parties Change Attorneys?

 Like all relationships, Attorney-Client relationships do not always work or cannot work.
-At that point, the Client and/or the Attorney may have to act to dissolve the relationship.
+At that point, the Client and the Attorney may have to act to dissolve the relationship.
 Further, businesses have other reasons as to why they change attorneys.

 Two of the most common reasons why there is a change of attorneys are as follows: